MicrosoftDocs/well-architected/well-architected/performance-efficiency/selecting-services.md

 ms.topic: conceptual
 ---

-# Recommendations for selecting the appropriate services
+# Recommendations for selecting appropriate services

 **Applies to: PE 03**

-This guide describes the recommendations for selecting the appropriate services for your workload.
-The following recommendations help you choose the services that best meet the requirements and demands of your workload.
-When you use services that are designed to handle your workload's requirements, you can ensure that your workload meets the performance targets.
+This guide describes the recommendations for selecting appropriate services for your workload.
+The following recommendations help you choose services that best meet the requirements and demands of your workload.
+When you use services that are designed to handle your workload's requirements, you can ensure that your workload meets your performance targets.
 If you choose inappropriate services for your workload, the services might not be capable of handling your workload's demands.
 Insufficient services can lead to slow response times, bottlenecks, or workload failures.

 **Definitions**